 Thanks to the school’s culture of high-expectations and college readiness, I entered my senior year of high school with an invaluable amount of skills that have still proven effective years later.
 Guidance counselors became the greatest resource by guaranteeing each student had not only admission into college, but the knowledge of which direction they desired to take their career.

 Education is more than the ability to read properly and solve complex math equations, it’s developing the next generation for the future.
-Making sure students are prepared for success beyond graduation day is essential for if we want to ensure our kids are better off than the generations before them.
+Making sure students are prepared for success beyond graduation day is essential if we want to ensure our kids are better off than the generations before them.

 Today, in my senior year of college at Florida International University, I still wear button-down shirts and emerald green ties that closely resemble my old uniform.
 But, that’s not the only thing I took with me to higher education.
 I also brought the skills I learned in high school that gave me the confidence to be a leader in my community.